 The final outcome of the circular business model design process is a circular business model concept proposal, mapped upon the tool that was used to conduct all the co-design activities, and based upon the coherent integration of their results.
-This is visualized in Figure 4.
+This is visualized in Figure 5.
 In particular, the figure explains what would be the circular value proposition of the business, as well as, how such value proposition could be delivered to potential clients at Botlek, and how this could, in principle, generate profit.
 The figure also explains how circular value creation would take place, clarifying what would be the stakeholder roles needed within the business, as well as the challenges that emerge in relation to these roles.
-In this regard, we point out that for the time being, implementing this circular business model around the Zero Brine technologies installed at the premises of Evides Industriewater at the Botlek site of the Port of Rotterdam is not possible, mainly due to the lack of a solid business case.
-Relatedly, below the figure, specific barriers hindering implementation are listed, followed by a list of the drivers that could be leveraged on the way forward, as well as potential next steps flowing into a future vision.
+In this regard, we raise an important point concerning the business impact and risk of the implementation of a Zero Brine business model at the premises of Evides Industriewater at the Botlek site of the Port of Rotterdam.
+In particular, we point out that for the time being, implementing this circular business model at this site is, for the time being, not possible, mainly due to the lack of a solid business case.
+Below the figure, specific barriers and drivers related to business impact risks of the business model are listed, followed potential next steps flowing into a future vision.

-Figure 4: Proposed circular business model concept, mapped upon the co-design tool, and based on the combined results of all co-design activities
+Figure 5 Proposed circular business model concept, mapped upon the co-design tool, and based on the combined results of all co-design activities: see Annex C